 - In more severe cases of hammertoe, open sores may form.

 There is a variety of treatment options for hammertoe.
-The treatment your foot and ankle surgeon select will depend upon the severity of your hammertoe and other factors.
-Several non-surgical measures can be undertaken:
+The treatment your foot and ankle surgeon selects will depend upon the severity of your hammertoe and other factors.
+A number of non-surgical measures can be undertaken:

 - Orthotic devices.
 A custom orthotic device placed in your shoe may help control the muscle/tendon imbalance.

 - Injection therapy.
 Corticosteroid injections are sometimes used to ease pain and inflammation caused by hammertoe.

 - Medications.
 Oral nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be recommended to reduce pain and inflammation.

 - Splinting/strapping.
 Splints or small straps may be applied by the surgeon to realign the bent toe.

 When Is Surgery Needed?

 In some cases, usually when the hammertoe has become more rigid and painful, or when an open sore has developed, surgery is needed.
 Often patients with hammertoe have bunions or other foot deformities corrected at the same time.